How to Evenly Crochet Across Ribbing

 When I first started crocheting garments and beanies, I remember getting so incredibly frustrated when a pattern would say to evenly place however many sts across ribbing.
 Like... whaaaaat the popsicle?!
 How in the bonkers am I supposed to do that?!

-Well, I was sick of always guessing so I put together a couple of simple equations that helped me and, now, I'm sharing them with you!
+Well, I was sick of always guessing so I put together a couple of simple equations that helped me and now, I'm sharing them with you!
 They are totally doable and, most importantly, easy!
-(P.S.
-If you'd rather watch the video tutorial, scroll all the way to the bottom!)

 SIDE NOTE: This post contains affiliate links.
 All that means is that I get a tiny commission if you purchase something by going through one of my links at NO extra charge to you!
 It helps support me and is truly a win win for everyone!